ministryofjustice/moj-frontend/docs/components/notification-badge.md

 You may want to add an empty state to:

-- confirm that there are no numbers (and reassure that the page has loaded correctly)
+- confirm that there are no items (and reassure the user that the page has loaded correctly)
-- help people understand where they'll usually find items (particularly helpful for a new service or for new users)
+- help people understand where they'll usually find items (which is helpful for a new service or for new users)

 ### Using other notifications